SergiuFlorin1/odin-recipes/README.md

 # odin-recipes

-This is my first project and this will by a recipe page.
+This is my first project.